LanceFontanilla/fs-journal/journal/05/questions.md

 03. What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB

   > ORM stands for Object Relational Mapping.
-We use node.js to interact with MongoDB.
+We use mongo as our ORM to interact with MongoDB.

 04. Which two `HTTP` request types include a body?